DanielEstrada971102/mplDTs/docs/src/geometry/main.rst

     Bounds for Wh:-1, Sec:1, St:4: (416.339996, 32.5999985, 251.100006)
     Global position for Wh:-2, Sec:1, St:1: (431.175, 39.12, -533.35)
     Local position for Wh:1, Sec:1, St:4: (720.2, -94.895, -267.75)
-    {'rawId': '574923776', 'layerNumber': '1'}
+    Layer {'rawId': '574923776', 'layerNumber': '1'}
-    {'rawId': '574924800', 'layerNumber': '2'}
-    {'rawId': '574925824', 'layerNumber': '3'}
-    {'rawId': '574926848', 'layerNumber': '4'}
+    Layer {'rawId': '574923776', 'layerNumber': '1'}
-    TEST cells
-    59
-    TEST super layer
-    {'rawId': '574922752', 'superLayerNumber': '1'}
+    Super_Layer {'rawId': '574922752', 'superLayerNumber': '1'}

 .. note::
-    Notice that the root attribute of the DTGeometry class is simply an instance of the `xlm.etree.ElementTree <https://docs.python.org/3/library/xml.etree.elementtree.html>`_ class, so you can use all its methods to navigate through the XML file.
+    Notice that the root attribute of the DTGeometry class is simply an instance of the `xml.etree.ElementTree <https://docs.python.org/3/library/xml.etree.elementtree.html>`_ class, so you can use all its methods to navigate through the XML file.
 The only advantage of using DTGeometry is that it provides a more intuitive way to access the specific information of the CMS DT geometry through the ``get`` method.

 .. tip::
-    instead of creating an instance of DTGeometry each time, if you will use the default geometry file, you can access the geometry information from the variable ``DTGEOMETRY``.
+    Instead of creating an instance of DTGeometry each time, if you will use the default geometry file, you can access the geometry information from the variable ``DTGEOMETRY``.